-This article will take you through the history of the company, as well as the most important details about their champagne, including its production, the quality of its grapes and where they grow, and the most important production years.
+This article will take you through the history of the company, as well as the most important details about their champagne, including its production, prices, the quality of its grapes and where they grow, and the most important production years.

 We’ll also discuss some of their finest champagnes, highlighting the differences in flavor and bouquet.

 In 1772, Philippe Clicquot founded Veuve Clicquot as a side business resulting from Philippe’s existing vineyards.

 Philippe’s son, Francois Clicquot eventually took over the business; however, Francois was destined for an early death, leaving behind a 27-year-old widow, Madame Clicquot.